 Helping to make Kansas government open and transparent

 The goal of the Kansas Coalition for Open Government is to promote awareness of open and transparent government in Kansas.
-Our members help keep the public informed of the abuses of open government and hold elected officials accountable for those actions that ignore the public’s legal right to truly public meetings and access to government records.
+Our Board of Directors and members help keep the public informed about abuses of open government and hold elected officials accountable for those actions that ignore the public’s rights to attend public meetings and access government records.

 The Kansas Coalition for Open Government was founded in 1999 by the director of the Elliott School of Communication at Wichita State University.
 Its sponsors are the Kansas Association of Broadcasters, the Kansas Press Association, and the Kansas Professional Chapter of the Society of Professional Journalists.